ymesh/meShaderEd/README.txt

- meShaderEd.py -- The RenderMan Shader Editor
+meShaderEd.py is a node based shader editor.
+Besides only RSL nodes, it allows to build networks with RIB nodes.

 Written by Yuri.Meshalkin (mesh@kpp.kiev.ua)

  Initial version -- 0.0.1 (5 Mar 2011)